abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-03-30-My-2-Cents-on-Coding-Interview-Preparation.md

 As I previously mentioned, I just found it stupid to be judged by a couple of coding puzzles.
 And to be honest, my belief has largely remained unchanged.
 It doesn't make you the smartest person on the earth.
 But it _does_ make you a little smarter, and it _does_ make you a better programmer.
 I learned so much more about Python - my go-to programming language than ever before.
 I learned so many ways of looking at problems, and gained a better perspective of what I had studied in Algorithms class.
 In fact I wish this was a part of the curriculum at school - not the whole thing but at least a part of it.

-And not to mention, *it made some coding interviews laughably easy*.
+And not to mention, <b>it made some coding interviews laughably easy</b>.
 It _does_ help a lot.
 Once you've solved enough of these tricky problems, your mind magically develops this "algo mind".

 # It's hard because it's not "natural"